AbhijithGanesh/Flask-HTTP-Server/README.md

 Before Installing Flask please consider using a Virtual Environment.
-[ALL COMMANDS ON THIS FILE ARE TO BE EXECUTED ON CLI UNTIL EXPLICITLY MENTIONED OTHERWISE. ] To create a virtual Environment, follow the steps mentioned below:
+[ALL COMMANDS ON THIS FILE ARE TO BE EXECUTED ON CLI UNTIL EXPLICITLY MENTIONED OTHERWISE. ] To create a virtual Environment, follow the steps mentioned below	:

     1. In your Command Line, Make sure your Python can be activated(Add it to your PATH)
     2. Create A New Directory as per your working prefernce
     3. Outside the working directory execute the following command: